Table of Contents[Hide][Show]

 Cookbook author and Chef Suzanne Vandyck describes the process as follows:

 … the clay cooker cooks with a minimum of liquid and retains all the intense flavors of every ingredient, achieved by simmering in its own juices.
 More of the essential nutrients and vitamins are retained in foods cooked in clay pots because food cooks in a closed environment with limited liquids.

-If there are some cooked on bits of food, I soak for an hour or so in plain water in the kitchen sink and then wipe clean.
-For tougher to remove food bits, soak overnight using 1 cup water, 1/4 cup white vinegar, and 1 tablespoon baking soda and then rinse it out and wipe clean (I’ve never had to use this approach).
-No scrubbing is necessary in my experience even when I cook rice.
+If there are some cooked on bits of food, I soak for an hour or so in plain water in the kitchen sink.
+Then, dump the water and wipe clean.
+For tougher to remove food bits, soak overnight using 1 cup water, 1/4 cup white vinegar, and 1 tablespoon baking soda.
+Rinse and wipe the following morning.
+I’ve actually never had to use this approach.
+Little to no scrubbing is necessary in my experience even when I cook rice.

 What About Toxins in Clay Pots?

 One of the very first questions I asked before considering cooking in a clay pot was: would it be safe and toxin-free for my family?
 The clay pot I use made by Vita-Clay is manufactured using organic Zisha clay.
 Zisha is extremely pure clay, tested to be free from contaminants.
 This special clay was formed over thousands of years by rainfalls that scrubbed the mountains in southern, nonindustrialized China.
 These rainfalls released minerals into pristine lakes forming huge clay beds.

 Most risk of lead contamination comes from glazed, ceramic dishes and pots.
 The Zisha clay pots are unglazed and have been certified by an independent third-party lab as lead-free (test results here).
 They meet the FDA, CA 65, and UL safety requirements.
 No chemical treatments are applied to the clay during manufacturing.